 Best Ford Transit Custom for value / standard equipment

-The Transit Custom is relatively well-equipped on even the most basic Base model, but the upgrade to Trend brings a number of useful extras – including DAB radio, power folding heated mirrors, decent projector headlights, front and rear parking sensors, cruise control and a heated windscreen.
+The Transit Custom is relatively well-equipped on even the most basic Base or Leader model, but the upgrade to Trend brings a number of useful extras for not much extra cost.
+Trend is our best-value choice.

 However, you’ll need to upgrade further to Limited to get air-conditioning, alloy wheels and an alarm as standard.

 Since doing so also nets you Sync 3 infotainment with 8.0-inch touchscreen, heated front seats, a passenger airbag and more body coloured exterior elements as well, Limited is also strong value.

 Most popular Ford Transit Custom engine

 The bestselling Ford Transit Custom engine is always the middle output version.

 In Euro 6 terms that’s the 130hp / 385Nm 2.0-litre variant.